henrik/octopress/source/_posts/2014-03-03-vims-life-changing-c-percent.markdown

 How does this work?

-The `%` motion finds the next parenthesis on this line and then jumps to its matching parenthesis.
+The `%` motion finds the next parenthesis on the current line and then jumps to its matching parenthesis.

     link_to("text", my_path(singularize("one"), pluralize(double("two"))))
                     ^      A                                            B